Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Lectures/03 - Classification.md

 Each internal node is an *attribute*.

+## Random Forest

+- Set of decision trees
+- Random sampling in data -> random sampling in features

 *information gain* is used to select which feature to start off with and select the highest.

 ---